A whānau (family) sat at a table inside Kāinga eatery, enjoying their meals and chatting.

 Proud to be Māori-owned

-Shelley is also proud of the fact that the 2022 business accolade highlights Māori-owned businesses operating in the Wairarapa.
+Shelley is also proud of the fact that the 2022 business accolade highlights Māori-owned businesses operating in the Wairarapa region.
 “I didn’t realise how many Māori businesses existed in Wairarapa before the awards.
 They are diverse and multi-faceted with expertise and knowledge in various fields, and they’re not always what people typically think of when they envisage a Māori business.

 “For instance, the region has a Māori-owned construction company, a wine bar and even a beauty salon.
 I now know I am not alone and have like-minded people to reach out to for support or advice.”